Communication between home and school

-If you feel that you can offer your services on a regular basis to help in a classroom or in the school, or have a skill which you feel would be of use, please attend one of the Parent Helper’s Afternoons which are held in the Autumn Term.
+If you feel that you can offer your services on a regular basis to help in a classroom or in the school, or have a skill which you feel would be of use, please contact the school office.

-This is an opportunity to meet other interested parents, to go through the Parent Helper’s Handbook and discuss any training implications.
 Please note that all Parent Helpers will need to give consent to a Police Records Check.
-This is a requirement of national government.
+This is a non negotiable requirement.

 The P.T.A. of Abercarn Primary is a supportive organisation.
 Activities are co-ordinated by a dedicated group of people who form the committee.
 We urge all parents to actively support the Association’s work in any way possible.